 Pre-Surgical Planning at Dazzle

 Every zygomatic and pterygoid implant case at Dazzle begins with a CBCT scan reviewed by the implant surgeon.
-The scan defines the zygomatic bone volume available, the sinus anatomy, the orbital floor position, and the pterygoid plate morphology.
-From this data, a virtual surgical plan is created: implant lengths, angulations, and entry points are determined before the surgical appointment.
+From this data, a virtual surgical plan is created before the surgical appointment.
+For international patients who have existing CBCT images from a previous consultation elsewhere, we offer remote scan review.

 The Surgical Day

-Guided surgical stents derived from the virtual plan constrain implant trajectory during placement, improving accuracy.
+Surgery is performed under local anaesthesia and IV sedation.
+The procedure typically takes 3–5 hours for a full-arch case.
 Provisional prosthesis is attached the same day in most cases.
 Patients are typically comfortable for travel home within 5–7 days.

 Recovery and Final Prosthesis

-Osseointegration confirmation (periapical radiographs and clinical stability assessment) is performed at 3–6 months post-surgery.
+Swelling peaks at 48–72 hours and resolves over 10–14 days.
+Soft diet is maintained for 6–8 weeks.
+Osseointegration confirmation is performed at 3–6 months post-surgery.
 Once confirmed, the final prosthesis process begins: intraoral scan, bite registration, shade selection, CAD/CAM fabrication in our in-house laboratory, try-in, and final delivery.
-For international patients, the final prosthesis delivery requires a return visit of typically 3–5 days.

 FAQs